Speak to our specialist nurses

 1.10 If more information is needed on the chance of you having cancer, your doctors should consider a biopsy with EUS.

-1.11 If you have had a biopsy, your doctors should test for carcinoembryonic antigen (CEA).
-CEA is a substance that helps to tell the difference between mucinous cysts (which could become cancer) and non-mucinous cysts (which don’t become cancer).
+CEA is a substance that may help to tell the difference between mucinous cysts (which could become cancer) and non-mucinous cysts (which don’t become cancer).

 1.12 If doctors think your cyst is cancer, they should follow the recommendations to work out how far the cancer has spread.